 - A. Applicability.
-All fences over 6 feet high are subject to this section.
-Fences over 6 feet high shall either be approved by the Zoning Administrator through issuance of a zoning permit or approved by the Development Review Board as part of a conditional use or site plan approval. - 1.
+All property line or property boundary fences are subject to this section.
+All property line or property boundary fences 5 feet high or over shall be approved by the Zoning Administrator through issuance of a Fence Permit. - 1.
 Exemptions.
-Fences whose primary purpose is agricultural in nature, stonewalls, earthen berms, hedgerows, and other vegetation do not require permits and are exempt from the standards of this section. - B. Review Standards.
-Fences over 6 feet high shall comply with the following standards. - 1.
+Fences whose purpose is agricultural are exempt.
+Hedgerows and other vegetation do not require permits and are exempt from the standards of this section. - B. Review Standards.
+All property line or property boundary fences (hereafter referred to as 'fence(s)' shall comply with the following standards. - 1.
 Location.
 Fences shall not be located within any road or highway right-of-way and shall not present a hazard to vehicles (including interference with sight distances at intersections), cyclists, or pedestrians.
 This standard applies to, but is not limited to, areas on a curve or on a tangent to a curve and on a corner lot to the triangular area formed by the lot lines along highways, roads, or rights-of-way and a line connecting them at 30 feet from the intersection.
 Fences in river corridors, floodplains and floodways shall meet the requirements of Article IX.

-- 2. Setbacks.
+2. Setbacks.
 Fences and all associated footings, etc., shall remain on the property of the applicant set back a minimum of two feet from the property line.
-Construction on a property line may be permitted only through joint application. - 3.
-Public Roadways.
-Fences that face a public road or highway shall be appropriately screened with vegetation to soften the landscape, add detail and break up the façade of the fence.
-The screening shall not be planted in the right-of-way and shall not create a hazard for drivers.
+Construction on a property line may be permitted only through joint application.

-4. Construction Material.
+3. Construction Material.

 - All fences shall be of durable materials and shall be maintained in good condition, using materials that appear similar to that of traditional fencing for new or replacement fencing. - b.
 No fence shall be made of reflective materials. - c.
-Fences shall not be topped with barbed wire, razor wire or similar material unless required for public safety (e.g. prisons, electrical substations, airports). - d.
-Where applicable, the more visually appealing side is required to face neighboring properties. - 5.
+Fences shall not be topped with barbed wire, razor wire or similar material unless required for public safety (e.g. prisons, electrical substations, airports). - 4.
 Renewable Energy.
-Fences shall not impair the use of renewable energy structures on adjacent properties. - 6.
-Where applicable, the more visually appealing side is required to face neighboring properties.
+Fences shall not impair the use of renewable energy structures on adjacent properties. - 5.
+The more visually appealing side of the fence is required to face neighboring properties.